 Stock-based compensation is measured at the grant date, based on the fair value of the award, and is recognized as an expense over the requisite employee service period.
-The Company recognized approximately \$4.2 million, \$9.6 million, and \$8.6 million in stock compensation expense, net of forfeitures, for fiscal years 2022, 2021, and 2020, respectively, with a corresponding increase to additional paid-in-capital.
-The Company recognized forfeitures of \$6.6 million during fiscal year 2022.
+The Company recognized approximately \$15.6 million, \$4.2 million, and \$9.6 million in stock compensation expense, net of forfeitures, for fiscal years 2023, 2022, and 2021, respectively, with a corresponding increase to additional paid-in-capital.
+The Company recognized forfeitures of \$1.3 million and \$6.6 million for fiscal years 2023 and 2022, respectively.
 Stock compensation expense is included in Selling, general and administrative in the Consolidated Statements of Comprehensive Income.
 Assumptions made regarding forfeitures in determining the remaining unamortized share-based compensation are re-evaluated periodically.